Collecting code coverage for ASP.Net with Web Development Server

 Code coverage for a .Net Core application child process.

 Code coverage for a service.

-Collecting code coverage in an IIS ISAPI DLL.
+Code coverage for an IIS ISAPI DLL.

-Code coverage of ASP.Net with IIS.
+Code coverage for ASP.Net with IIS.

 Example Web Application

 An example web application to use with this tutorial is in <Coverage Validator install directory>\examples\wdsAspnetExample\wdsAspnetExample\.

 Load \examples\wdsAspnetExample\wdsAspnetExample\wdsAspnetExample.csproj and build the configurations or build wdsAspnetExample.csproj as part of the examples.sln solution.

 Collecting code coverage in the ASP.Net web application